 The big question is, of course, what are the places to visit when you’re in Melaka?
 Here’s some I recommend:

 Masjid Kampung Hulu is the oldest functioning mosque in Malaysia, commissioned in 1728.
 The mosque was built by the Dutch during the time, with a very unique Javanese architecture.
 While most mosque nowadays uses the dome and minaret design, Masjid Kampung Hulu was so old that it still uses the obviously Javanese multi-tiered roof design.
 This was done because the dome and minaret were not yet popular at the time.
 As a place with this much historical value, Masjid Kampung Hulu is definitely a must-visit location.

 Have you ever watch ancient exploration movies such as Indiana Jones or Tomb Raider?
 Want to know how it feels to be Lara Croft or Dr. Jones?
 Melaka City Archeological Excavation Site will provide you the experience!
 The place was an archaeological research and excavation site that’s active in 2010.
 Nowadays, you can see many artifacts they found there, from Chinese porcelain shards to animal bones.
 A truly fascinating scene to see!

 That’s the places you have to visit when you’re in Melaka!
-The place is also easily accessible, located only 148 KMs from Kuala Lumpur.
+The place is also easily accessible, located only 148 km from Kuala Lumpur.
 Accommodations are also plenty and good.
-For example, there’s Mahkota Hotel Melaka which offers Golf course, outdoor swimming pool, and squash field among others.
-The Swan Garden Hotel is another good example with its touring service, café, and Wi-Fi service.
-You can simply check Traveloka.com or Agoda for another option of finding hotels.
+For example, there’s the Mahkota Hotel Melaka which offers Golf course, outdoor swimming pool, and squash field among others.
+The Swan Garden Hotel is another good example of its touring service, café, and Wi-Fi service.
+You can simply check Traveloka or booking.com for another option of finding hotels.

 With all of the awesome places easily accessible with good accommodation, are you interested in visiting Melaka now?